VPDC

 Diseases

-• Polio, or poliomyelitis, is a highly infectious disease caused by the poliovirus.
+• Polio, or poliomyelitis, is a highly infectious disease caused by poliovirus.

 • Most people infected with poliovirus have no symptoms, but some may experience sore throat, fever, tiredness, nausea, headache, or stomach pain.
-Some may experience irreversible paralysis (can't move parts of the body).
+Some may lose the ability to move parts of their body (paralysis) for the rest of their life.

-• There is no cure for polio; it can only be prevented by getting the inactivated poliovirus vaccine (IPV).
+• There is no cure for polio; it can only be prevented by getting vaccinated against it.

-• Polio has been eradicated from most of the world, but still occurs in many countries throughout the world.
+• Polio has been eradicated from most of the world but still occurs in almost 20 countries.

 • If you think you may have polio symptoms or have not yet received the polio vaccine (IPV), talk with your healthcare provider.